PawanCodeCrafts/PawanCodeCrafts/README.md

 - 💬 Always curious about **AI & emerging tech**
 - 😃 Fun facts:
   - Love to do yoga
-  - 💻 I love to code
+  - 💻 I love to do code
-  - 🎬 I enjoy listening tech podcasts

 <br><br>
 <!-- Tech Stack -->